 How To Make Banana Carrot Muffins

 Even though the end result of these muffins is that of a bakery style muffin, they couldn’t be more fool proof to make!

 First up, and probably my favorite part, mash the bananas!
 Honestly that’s the hardest part!
-Then, all you have to do is mix the wet ingredient together, combine the dry ingredients together, and then mix them together.
-Once that’s done you fold in the carrots and walnuts if you’re using any.
+Then, all you have to do is mix the wet ingredients together, combine the dry ingredients together, and then stir them all together to make the batter.

 Fill your muffin tin with batter, add more walnuts if you like (and I DO like!), and pop them in the oven at 350 for about 35 minutes.
 BOOM.
 DONE.
 Seriously could NOT be easier!
 Takes all of 5 minutes, seriously!

-When I make these muffins I like to use my food processor to shred full-sized carrots.
+- When I make these banana carrot muffins I like to use my food processor to shred full-sized carrots.
 You can also do this by hand with a cheese grater, or you can buy pre-shredded carrots.
-This is the food processor that I have, it’s a Kitchen Aide food processor that I’ve had for YEARS!
+This is the food processor that I have, it’s a Kitchen Aid food processor that I’ve had for YEARS!
 So worth the investment!

-I keep them in a container on the counter for 5-7 days.
+Keep your muffins on the counter in a container for 5-7 days.
 If we have extra or if we don’t get through them all I’ll pop them in the freezer and store for 2-3 months (but they never make it that long haha!)
 A little tip is to freeze them in a plate or sheet pan first, THEN put them in a bag.
 This way they won’t stick!